Tea & Slippers

 Prepare Before You Speak

-• Do your homework — learn about the options so you can present facts, not just feelings.
+• Do your homework — learn about the options (independent living, assisted living, home care) so you can present facts, not just feelings.

-• Check your motives — make sure the conversation is driven by genuine concern.
+• Check your motives — make sure the conversation is driven by genuine concern for their wellbeing, not convenience or inheritance anxiety.
+Parents can sense ulterior motives instantly.

-• Choose the right time — avoid holidays or moments right after a health scare.
-Pick a calm, private setting.
+• Choose the right time — avoid holidays, family gatherings, or moments right after a health scare.
+Pick a calm, private setting with no time pressure.

 How to Start the Conversation

-• Start with "I" statements — "I worry when I hear you haven't been eating well" is less confrontational.
+• Start with "I" statements — "I worry when I hear you haven't been eating well" is less confrontational than "You're not taking care of yourself."

-• Use a catalyst — a friend's experience or a community open house can open the door naturally.
+• Use a catalyst — a friend's experience, an article, or even a community open house can open the door naturally.
+"I read something interesting about independent living — want to take a look?"

 Common Reactions and How to Handle Them

-• "I can't afford it." — Offer to research costs and financial resources together.
+• "I can't afford it." — Many families are surprised by the options.
+Offer to research costs together, and explore financial resources such as VA benefits, long-term care insurance, or Medicaid.

 • Anger or silence. — Do not push.
 Say, "I love you, and I'm not going to force anything.
-Can we talk again next week?"
+Can we talk about this again next week?"
+Then follow through.

 Tips for an Ongoing Dialogue